fabferri/az-pattern/ilb-multiple-fe-be/README.md

 ### Setup multiple IPs in the same network adapter

-The virtual interfaces of the physical interface eth0 will have the names eth0:0, eth0:1, eth0:2 and so on.
+The virtual interfaces of the physical interface eth0 can have the names eth0:0, eth0:1, eth0:2 and so on.
 For CentOS the directory responsible for permanent IP address assignment is /etc/sysconfig/network-scripts.
 In this directory you need to create a file corresponding to your new virtual interface.
 Navigate to the network scripts folder: